List of Teenage Mutant Ninja Turtles characters: Koya

 Koya is a mutant brown falcon who only appears in the IDW comics.

 In the IDW comics, Koya was Shredder's pet and used for reconnaissance.
 Following the "City Fall" storyline in the IDW Comics, Koya mutated into a humanoid form.
 At first a fierce antagonist of the Turtles, she develops respect for them when, during a mission in New York, she and her team led by Karai are forced to crash-land in Mutant Town and are nursed back to health by the Turtles.

 Bludgeon

 Bludgeon is a mutant hammerhead shark who appeared in the IDW comic "Teenage Mutant Ninja Turtles" issue 37.
 He was created by Shredder and used alongside Koya as his personal mutant strike team.
 After Bludgeon is permanently blinded by Donatello/Metalhead during the Vengeance storyline, he finds enlightenment and turns from assassin to self taught mystic, even to the point of training Venus.

+Shinigami

+Shinigami is a witch who is a friend of Karai debuting in the 2012 series, portrayed by Gwendoline Yeo.

+Shinigami later showed up in the comics published by IDW Publishing.